cescnghia/ADA2017/project/README.md

 General:

-- After how much time the top trend changes?

 - Is there pattern of trends over time (rapid increase, rapid decrease, persistent trend.. ) according to topics?

 - Are certain trends connected to each other?

-Language differentiation:

-- Do trends have the same speed within one language or between the different languages?

-- Do we have the same trends in the three languages that we have in our datasets?
-Do they grow simultaneously or is there a time gap between trends.
-Do one language influences the others?

-- What proportion of trends created in one language spreads to other languages?